 Destinations / August 06, 2017.
 By Paulo Tavares

-All of the cellars offer different types of tours in several languages.
+Port wine cellars offer different types of tours in several languages.
 In order to welcome visitors several cellars renovated their interior keeping all the original features.
 In addition to touring ancient cellars of wine casks and tasting port you can also visit museums, entertain children, listen to music and eat well.
-This is not a comprehensive list of cellars, but rather a list I’ve put together based on what is unique about each one.
+This is not a comprehensive list of cellars, but rather a list we’ve put together based on what is unique about each one.

 Graham’s 1890 building has always provided an aging warehouse for the brand’s Port wines.
-The cellar was renovated recently to improve the space.
-The tour begins in the museum and ends with a Port wine tasting.
+They renovated the cellar recently to improve the space.
+The tour begins in the museum and ends with a port wine tasting.

 Ferreira was established by a family of Douro wine-growers in 1751.
 The warehouse entrance faces the waterfront.
 There is an exhibition dedicated to Dona Antónia Ferrira (1811-96) who made a major contribution to the development of Port wine in a society ruled by man.
 There is also a shop where you can taste and buy wines.